Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Collaborations.md

 questions to members of the judging panel committee on the topic of the judging form as well gain some advice and wisdom from the 2019 Grand Prize winner NCKU_Tainan.

+{{< centeredImage
+        src="/assets/content/collaborations/iaskSymposium.png"
+        alt="A photo of some of the team at the symposium" caption="A photo of some of the team at the symposium" >}}

 {{< div_end >}}

 {{< timeline_title >}}